 I believe that if there were less competition winners in the storyline, the film could have cut out half the small talk and we could have been given more scenes on the horror side.
 I can’t speak for everyone, but when I go into horror film I want to be scared within the first 15 minutes and not have to wait for an hour.

-I must give credit to Lucy Hale as I was a little worried hearing she was staring in another horror after she did so terrible in Truth or Dare, but she was actually really enjoyable in this film and delivered a solid performance.
+I must give credit to Lucy Hale as I was a little worried hearing she was starring in another horror after she did so terrible in Truth or Dare, but she was actually really enjoyable in this film and delivered a solid performance.

 Make sure to go check out Fantasy Island, showing in cinemas across Australia today.